Scutelleridae: Reproduction

-Chemical secretions from dorsal abdominal or sternal exocrine glands are used to attract mates by certain species of jewel bugs.
+Chemical secretions from dorsal, abdominal, or sternal exocrine glands are used to attract mates by certain species of jewel bugs.
 In certain genera (like Tectocoris, Psacasta, Odontoscelis, and Irochrotus), males possess special unicellular glands in the abdomen known as the androconia.
 They release sex pheromones when ruptured.

-Females possess a spermatheca, an ectodermal gland which opens into the oviduct.
-These serve as storage for sperm deposited by males.
+Females possess a spermatheca, an ectodermal gland that opens into the oviduct.
+These serve as storage for sperm deposited by the male.
 It contains glands which can nourish the spermatozoa until they can be released to fertilize eggs.

-Male jewel bugs of the genus Hotea possess an unusually large, spiky, and heavily sclerotized genitalia.
+Male jewel bugs of the genus Hotea possess unusually large, spiky, and heavily sclerotized genitalia.
 They are used in a mating practice known as traumatic insemination, a result of evolutionary sexual conflict.
 Male Hotea bugs tear through the female reproductive ducts to deposit sperm, inflicting substantial damage to the female in the process.

 Defenses

-Like stink bugs, a vast majority of jewel bugs, both adults and nymphs, are also capable of releasing pungent defensive chemicals from glands located on the sides of the thorax.
+Like stink bugs, a vast majority of jewel bugs, both adults and nymphs, can release pungent defensive chemicals from glands on the sides of the thorax.
 Typical compounds exuded by jewel bugs include alcohols, aldehydes, and esters.

 Nymphs and adults often exhibit clustering behavior, being found in large numbers close to each other.
 This behavior is thought to have an evolutionary advantage.
 The more individuals present in an area, the stronger the odor of the chemicals released when the bugs are threatened.
-If this fails, jewel bugs will react to threat by flying away or dropping to the ground.
+If this fails, jewel bugs will react to threats by flying away or dropping to the ground.